Eschatologue/CM_wiki/docs/class/barbarian/index.md

 If the chosen attack roll hits, the target takes an extra 1d10 damage of the same type dealt by the weapon or **:rsc-a: Unarmed Strike**{ .rsc } , and you can cause one Brutal Strike effect of your choice.
 You have the following effect options.

-**Forceful Blow**{ .inl } The target is pushed 15 feet straight away from you.
+**Forceful Blow**{.inl} The target is pushed 15 feet straight away from you.
 You can then move up to half your **:rsc-spd: Speed**{ .em } straight toward the target without provoking Opportunity Attacks.

-**Hamstring Blow**{ .inl } The target's **:rsc-spd: Speed**{ .em } is reduced by 15 feet until the start of your next turn.
+**Hamstring Blow**{.inl} The target's **:rsc-spd: Speed**{ .em } is reduced by 15 feet until the start of your next turn.
 A target can be affected by only one Hamstring Blow at a time—the most recent one.

 ### Level 11: Relentless Rage